 Families of patient who have died from respiratory depression caused by a fentanyl overdose or a combined drug overdose that includes fentanyl may be eligible to file a wrongful death lawsuit against the doctors who prescribed the fentanyl and, in some cases, the pharmacy who filled the prescription.
 Patients who were improperly prescribed fentanyl by their doctor and sustained brain damage may be eligible to file a medical malpractice lawsuit and seek compensations for their injuries.

-The lawyers at Heygood, Orr & Pearson have handled more fentanyl lawsuits than all other law firms in the country combined—including numerous cases involving medical malpractice and wrongful death.
+The lawyers at Heygood, Orr & Pearson have handled hundreds of lawsuits involving patients who were injured by fentanyl—including numerous cases involving medical malpractice and wrongful death.
 Our attorneys have the knowledge and experience at handling fentanyl cases to ensure that your legal rights are protected to the fullest extent of the law.